SymfonyCasts/symfony5/sfcasts/ep5-security/errors-logout.md

 We *translate* them.
 Check it out: over in the template, after `messageKey`, add `|trans` to translate it.
 Pass this two arguments.
 The first is `error.messageData`.
-This isn't too important... but in the translation world, sometimes your translations can have "wildcard" values in them... and you pass in the values for those here.
-The second argument is called a "translation domain"... which is almost like a translation category. pass `security`.
+This isn't too important... but in the translation world, sometimes your translations can have "wildcard" values in them... and you pass in the values for those wildcards here.
+The second argument is called a "translation domain"... which is almost like a translation category.
+Pass `security`.

 If you *do* have a multi-lingual site, all of the core authentication messages have *already* been translated to other languages... and those translations are available in a domain called `security`.
-So by using this here, if you switched your site to Spanish, you would instantly get Spanish authentication messages.
+So by using the `security` domain here, if we switched the site to Spanish, we would instantly get Spanish authentication messages.

 If we stopped now... absolutely nothing would change!
-But now, because we're going through the translator, we have the opportunity to "translate" these strings from English to... *different* English!
+But because we're going through the translator, we have the *opportunity* to "translate" these strings from English to... *different* English!

-In the `translations/` directory - which you should automatically have because the translation component is already installed - create a new file called `security.en.yaml`: `security` is because we're using the `security` translation domain and `en` is for English.
-You can also create `.xlf` translation files - YAML is easier for what we need to do.
+In the `translations/` directory - which you should automatically have because the translation component is already installed - create a new file called `security.en.yaml`: `security` because we're using the `security` translation domain and `en` for English.
+You can also create `.xlf` translation files - YAML is just easier for what we need to do.

-Now, copy the *exact* error message including the period, paste that, I'll wrap in quotes to be safe, and set it to something different like:
+Now, copy the *exact* error message including the period, paste - I'll wrap it in quotes to be safe - and set it to something different like:

 > Invalid password entered!

 Cool!
 Let's try it again.
 Log in as `abraca_admin@example.com` with an invalid password and... much better!
 Let's try with a bad email.

-Ok, repeat the process: copy the message, go over to the translation file and change it to something a bit more user-friendly like:
+Ok, repeat the process: copy the message, go over to the translation file, paste... and change it to something a bit more user-friendly like:

 > Email not found!

 Let's try it again: same email, any password and... got it!
 Email not found.

 Okay!
 Our authenticator is done!
 We load the `User` from the email, check their password and handle both success and failure.
+Booya!
 We *are* going to add more stuff to this later - including checking real user passwords - but this *is* fully functional.

 ## Logging Out

 Let's add a way to log out.
-So... like if the user goes to `/logout`, they get logged it.
-This starts exactly like you might expect: we need a route & controller.
+So... like if the user goes to `/logout`, they get... logged it!
+This starts exactly like you expect: we need a route & controller.

-Inside of `SecurityController`, I'll copy the `login()` method, paste, change it to `/logout`,  `app_logout` and call the *method* `logout` also.
-Then, to log the user out...
-I want you to put no zero code in this method.
+Inside of `SecurityController`, I'll copy the `login()` method, paste, change it to `/logout`, `app_logout` and call the *method* `logout`.
+To *perform* the logging out itself... we're going to put absolutely no code in this method.
 Actually, I'll throw a new `\Exception()` that says "logout should never be reached".

 Let me explain.
 Logging out works a bit like logging in.
 Instead of putting some logic in the controller, we're going activate something on our firewall that says:

-> If the user goes to /logout, please intercept that request, log out the user,
+> Hey!
+If the user goes to `/logout`, please intercept that request, log out the user,
 > and redirect them somewhere else.

 To activate that magic, open up `config/packages/security.yaml`.
 Anywhere under our firewall, add `logout: true`.
-Internally, this activates a "listener" that's looks for any requests to `/logout`.
+Internally, this activates a "listener" that looks for any requests to `/logout`.

 ## Configuring logout

-And actually, instead of just saying, `logout: true`, you can customize how this works.
+And actually, instead of just saying `logout: true`, you can customize how this works.
 Find your terminal and run: